Bhargavi2769/Stock-Dashboard/README.md

 git clone https://github.com/Bhargavi2769/Stock-Dashboard.git
 cd stock-dashboard
 2. Install the dependencies:

-bash
-Copy code
+Download dependencies by running
+- npm install axios recharts
-npm install
+- npm install

+Start up the app using npm start

 3. Obtain an API key from Alpha Vantage and replace YOUR_API_KEY in the fetchStockData function with your actual API key.